MattHoldsworth/CAB302-PracTwo/README.md

 Your task is to study the API documentation and, based on this, to implement the missing classes, `Hero.java`, `SuperHero.java`, `Human.java`, `EnhancedHuman.java` and `SuperHuman.java`.
 These classes form a hierarchy as shown overleaf.
 Make sure you read _all_ the API documentation and clearly understand how the various classes and their methods relate to one another _before_ you start writing code.
 Also, try to make good use of Eclipse's "quick fix" features to help you develop the code quickly.
 For instance, when creating a subclass you can get Eclipse to automatically declare all the inherited methods that must be implemented.

+**Hint**: For one of the above classes you will can implement the powers as an array.
+For another one of the classes you will need to need to implement the powers as a Set.
+The code to declare a Set is `HashSet<T> set=new HashSet<T>()`, where  `T`.
+We will learn about Sets and other Java collections in week 4.
+You can find out more about a Set, including with methods will be most useful, either via the Java API or by using Eclipse's inline help.

 ![Hero class hierarchy](imgs/hero.jpg "Hero class hierarchy")

 (**Comment for nitpickers**: The particular choices of superpowers used in test program `HeroTester.java` are somewhat debatable.
 For instance, Captain Marvel is usually described as 'swift as Mercury' but we have not given him the power of 'super speed' because he seems to be nowhere near as fast as characters who specialise in speed, such as The Flash.
 Similarly, we have not ascribed the power of flight to Wonder Woman because in her Golden Age incarnation she needed her invisible plane to fly.
 More recently, however, she has acquired the ability to 'ride the winds' as if flying.
 In summary, the superpowers used in `HeroTester.java` are for illustrative purposes only.
 No correspondence will be entered into.)

+**Question**:  Why was Hero an declared as an interface?
+Why was SuperHero declared as an abstract Class.
+Could/Should we have declared Hero as an abstract class or SuperHero as an interface?
+Why or why not?

 * * *